 So, what all things can you do in Maharashtra during Covid?
 There are plenty.
-Adventure sites are open, temples are open, wildlife parks are open and the attractions are open, although for limited times.
+Some of the adventure sites and wildlife parks are open.
+Certain attractions are also open, although for limited times.
 Out of all, camping and paragliding are the top adventurous things to do in Maharashtra.
-Other than these, you can enjoy bicycle tours, camping, heritage walks, some food tours, safaris and finally, enthralling adventure sports.
-Yes, it’s all open and we highly recommend you to follow guidelines and rules as laid out by the officials.
+Other than these, you can enjoy bicycle tours, camping, heritage walks, safaris, and finally, enthralling adventure sports.
+Yes, some of the top recreational activities are open and we highly recommend you to follow guidelines and rules as laid out by the officials.

 Stay-in facilities at the hotels, resorts and villas in Maharashtra are open and you may choose any of them for staycation.
 If you work, then there are plenty of cottages and homestays in Maharashtra that offer free WiFi where you can relax and also work.
 All accommodation in the state have been advised to make sure that all arrangements are made.

 Sanitizers, masks, isolated rooms, regular sanitization of common touching points, etc. have been added in the SOP provided by the government.
 The officials and tourism agencies are also encouraging homestay and caravan tourism in the various hill stations of Maharashtra.

 Restaurants, bars and cafes in Mumbai and Maharashtra were allowed to open from the first week of October 2020 to the beginning of the year 2021.
 However, due to the recent surge in the Covid-19 cases in the state, restaurants and all other eateries are only allowed to provide take-away and parcel services.
 Dine-in facilities at restaurants and cafes are currently not allowed.